 9. Legendary international status awaits

 Müller has enjoyed a highly successful international career to date.
 Voted best young player at the World Cup in South Africa – where Germany finished third - he also won the Golden Boot after scoring five goals and providing three assists.
 Crowned a world champion at the 2014 finals, he netted the opener in that famous 7-1 win semi-final against hosts Brazil, which was Germany's 2,000th international goal.
-It was also the forward's tenth goal in 12 World Cup games.
-With compatriot Miroslav Klose leading the all-time World Cup scoring charts with 16 goals, Müller will be keen to chase down that tally at this summer's showpiece in Russia.
+It was also the forward's 10th goal in 12 World Cup games.
+With compatriot Miroslav Klose leading the all-time World Cup scoring charts with 16 goals, Müller will likely still have an eye on that record when the 2022 tournament comes around in Qatar.

 10. The ultimate team player

-Should that happen - or if the Bavarian helps his country retain their world title - don’t expect him to be yearning for global recognition in the form of a Ballon d'Or triumph.
+Even despite all the records and trophies, don’t expect the Bavarian to be yearning for global recognition in the form of a Ballon d'Or triumph.
 "I'm not made for the Ballon d'Or," he once said.
 "That's an individual distinction and I see myself as a team player.
 If I could choose between the Ballon d'Or and winning the World Cup with my team, I would always choose the World Cup."
 Indeed, being a team player is the most apt description of the player known as the Raumdeuter – or space invader – because of his incredible versatility to operate on the wing, behind the striker or as a false nine.
 Thomas Müller really does have it all.